 Why?
 Smells work so great to repel dogs because dogs’ sense of smell is 10,000 to 100,000 more acute than a human.
 This powerful sense of smell makes dogs remember a lot better through smell than through any other means.
-Once they associate certain things or places with certain smells that they don’t like, they will remember to stay away from those things or places forever.
+Once they associate certain things or places with certain scents that they don’t like, they will remember to stay away from those things or places forever.

 1. Chili Pepper

 The burning sensation of chili pepper can scare your dog to back off or dart away.
-You can rub or spray-dried chili powder on things or places you want to keep him from, such as your favorite plants.
+You can rub or spray-dried chili pepper powder on things or places you want to keep him from, such as your favorite plants.
 You can also mix it with water to make homemade dog deterrent spray.

 Sometimes, I just hold up the pepper when I want to stop my dog from chewing my shoes or keeps pestering me in the middle of something that I’m working on, it works great to make him back away.
 Whenever possible, I choose not to rub or spray chili power or resort to a spray solution since I think it’s too much for my dog.

-Although chili powder and deterrent spray are not toxic, they can irritate your dog’s eyes, make your dog’s nose itch and sneeze a lot and in extreme cases, cause a respiratory problem.
+Although chili powder and deterrent spray are not toxic, they can irritate your dog’s eyes, make your dog’s nose itchy and make them sneeze a lot and in extreme cases, cause a respiratory problem.
 If you have to use a power or deterrent spray solution, I would suggest removing the seeds and the white veins inside the pepper first before grinding or mixing it with water to lessen the heat effect.
-The seeds and white veins are where the capsaicin is most highly concentrated — an oil that gives chili its spicy flavor and smell.
+The seeds and white veins are where the capsaicin is most highly concentrated — an oil that gives chili its spicy flavor and strong smell.